When Good Enough is Better

 • Regular check-ins against those criteria

-• The courage to ship when criteria are met
+• Courage to ship when criteria are met

 Impact Over Polish

-Ultimately, design is about impact, not polish.
-The goal is to make things better for people, not to create beautiful artifacts for your portfolio.
+Design is about impact, not polish.
+The goal is making things better for people, not creating beautiful portfolio pieces.

 Good enough design that ships helps people.
 Perfect design that doesn't ship helps nobody.

-The most successful designers aren't the ones with the most polished work.
-They're the ones who ship the most work that matters.
+The most successful designers aren't the most polished.
+They're the ones who ship work that matters.

 Your next project doesn't need to be perfect.
 It needs to be done.

-Define what good enough looks like before you start.
+Define good enough before you start.
 Ship when you reach it.
-Let real users tell you what needs to be perfect.
+Let users tell you what needs to be perfect.

 Good enough is often better than perfect.
 Especially when perfect never ships.